 Argonne’s supercomputers allowed the researchers to simulate fluid motions that would be impossible to see with less powerful computers.
 The Minnesota team leveraged their simulations to create a novel data-driven method that can be used to predict and understand the aeroacoustics of high-speed jets, which could lead to new engineering designs to reduce the noise produced by jet engines.

-An Argonne Director’s Discretionary Award was the catalyst University of Minnesota researchers needed to bring their biofuel idea to fruition and win a patent for it.
-Department of Chemistry Professor J. Ilja Siepmann was awarded supercomputing time at the Argonne Leadership Computing Facility to learn more about which zeolites work best to chemically extract ethanol from water, an essential step in biofuel production.
+An Argonne Director’s Discretionary Award was the catalyst UMN researchers needed to bring their biofuel idea to fruition and win a patent for it.
+Department of Chemistry Professor J. Ilja Siepmann was awarded supercomputing time at the ALCF to learn more about which zeolites work best to chemically extract ethanol from water, an essential step in biofuel production.

 Zeolites are porous materials containing various combinations of mainly silicon, aluminum and oxygen and are widely used as chemical sieves and catalysts.
-The power of Argonne’s supercomputers allowed Dr. Siepmann and his team to test the separation performances of 400 different zeolites over ethanol-water compositions ranging from 0.1 to 40 percent ethanol by weight.
+The power of Argonne’s supercomputers allowed Dr. Siepmann and his team to test the separation performances of 400 different zeolites over ethanol-water compositions ranging from 0.1% to 40% ethanol by weight.
 The new ethanol extraction process permits significant energy savings over traditional distillation-based separation, saving in production costs and increasing the net gain in the environmental benefits of biofuels.